 On a note

-What are dangerous for a person fleas: infections and parasites, which are transferred by these insects
+What are dangerous for a human fleas: infections and parasites, which carry these insects

-The transfer of fleas from a cat to a person and subsequent bites, though painful enough, is not the biggest problem.
+The transfer of fleas from a cat to a person and subsequent bites, although painful enough, is not the biggest problem.
 Scary diseases carried by these parasites.